CorsairOfficial/cue-sdk/README.md

-# The official CUE SDK for C/C++
+# The official iCUE SDK for C/C++

-This repository is for CUE SDK releases and documentation.
+This repository is for iCUE SDK releases and documentation.

-Developers can use the CUE SDK to access CORSAIR devices, enabling them to control device LEDs and create custom lighting experiences.
+Developers can use the iCUE SDK to access CORSAIR devices, enabling them to control device LEDs and create custom lighting experiences.

 ## Want to partner with us?